kyma-project/istio/docs/contributor/adr/0013-support-for-dns-proxying-configuration.md

 - Applications can resolve ServiceEntry addresses even if the cluster DNS server doesn't know about them.
 - Istio gains visibility and control over DNS resolution within the mesh.
 - The sidecar/ztunnel proxy takes on DNS resolution duties, adding complexity.
-- Sidecar mode gains possibility to configure DNS proxying as in ambient mode (Istio ≥1.25), DNS proxying is always enabled and cannot be disabled by `ISTIO_META_DNS_CAPTURE` setting.
+- Sidecar mode gains the ability to configure DNS proxying cluster-wide.
+In ambient mode (Istio ≥1.25), DNS proxying is always enabled and cannot be disabled via the `ISTIO_META_DNS_CAPTURE` setting.